Leonardo da Vinci (video game): Development

 In 1994, Bill Gates acquired the Codex Leicester.
 In 1997, Gates' privately held company Corbis released a CD-Rom version of the manuscript.
 On October 25, 1996 it was announced the game would be ready for the holiday season (Microsoft Windows in November and Macintosh in December), but this was ultimately postponed.
 The game was one in a line of educational/entertainment CD-ROMs with subjects including Paul Cézanne, Franklin D. Roosevelt, and the Manhattan Project.
 The game's promotion was kick-started by being featured in a Da Vinci exhibition at the American Museum of Natural History in New York City.

 Content

-The title contains the Codex Leceister, as well as a virtual gallery of Leonardo's major paintings, plus his drawings, manuscripts, and lost works.
+The title contains the Codex Leicester, as well as a virtual gallery of Leonardo's major paintings, plus his drawings, manuscripts, and lost works.
 Players can view the Codex in the original mirror-script Italian, a reversed “normal” view, a transcription of the original Italian, and a modern English translation.
 Leonardo Da Vinci is a coffee-table-book type game.